InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 - emotional maturity to deal with stressful social situations
-- willingness and patientce to use their skills and spend intentional time to uplevel contributors so that they can make more contributions that they could have on their own (force multiplier)
+- willingness and patientce to use their skills and spend intentional time to uplevel contributors so that they can make more contributions that they could have on their own (force multiplier).
+Mention TC rotation at PayPal

 ### Additional